 This acknowledgment says: I am a work in progress.
 Although I am not totally healed, I believe in my ability to heal.
 I know I’m not alone on this journey.
 Thank you for helping me along the way.

-When we realize, day by day, and stronger over time, that we do not walk the journey alone and that growing self love is the most deserving of all paths, then we take a giant step forward in finding the happiness, peace, and bliss we desire.
+When we realize, day by day, and stronger over time, that we do not walk the journey alone and that growing self love is the most deserving of all paths, then we take a giant step forward in finding happiness, peace, and bliss.